AmericanPresidentJimmyCarter/yasd-discord-bot/manual/README.md

 Generate an image from a text prompt.
 Images may be given variations with an array format by enclosing values in square brackets e.g. "a [red, blue, green, purple] ball".

+You can use concepts in your prompt from the [Stable Diffusion Concepts library](https://huggingface.co/sd-concepts-library) by simply entering the URL suffix of the concept library in `<>` brackets in the prompt.
+For example, to use the [SkyFalls](https://huggingface.co/sd-concepts-library/skyfalls) concept, simply put `<skyfalls>` into the prompt.
+Note that it is _not_ using the token identifier `<SkyFalls>`, but instead is using the URL suffix `skyfalls`.

+Prompt weighting can be achieved using subprompts by adding a colon and then a weight (float).
+For example, you can create a cat-tiger hybrid with the prompt `tabby cat:0.75 tiger:0.25`.
+You can also use negative conditioning through subprompts by using a negative float value.
+For example, if you wanted a human Hatsune Miku, you would use the prompt `hatsune miku:1 anime:-1`.

+By default Stable Diffusion limits you to 77 tokens from the CLIP tokenizer in your prompt.
+This bot is _not_ limited to that many tokens, and you can use as many as you can fit into the subprompt limit by adding `:1` to the end of each prompt.

 Options:
 - `height`: The height of the output in pixels.
 Min 384, max 768, steps in 64.
 - `sampler`: Which sampler to use when creating the image.
 Some samplers, such as `euler`, may require fewer steps to get good results, while others can have [a dramatic effect](https://i.redd.it/uy2fp799wmj91.jpg) on image generation itself.
 Defaults to `k_lms`.